Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

 ## Yomichan Templates
-Yomichan supports user inserted template code that allows the automatic separation of bilingual and monolingual dictionary definitions, among many other things.
+Yomichan supports user inserted template code that allows the automatic separation of bilingual and monolingual dictionary definitions, custom stylization, etc.

-**Note**: <br>
+This note type makes heavy use of these custom templates.

-For a full video example of the steps below, see [here](https://user-images.githubusercontent.com/17107540/187789174-f7f71429-1990-49aa-b99a-0aa74e4ff12c.mp4).
+For a **full video example** of the steps below, see [here](https://user-images.githubusercontent.com/17107540/187789174-f7f71429-1990-49aa-b99a-0aa74e4ff12c.mp4).

 To make the new markers usable, do the following: